SJ23 Tech Tip F10b, (Updated 2023-09-08) Bob Schimmel

 • SLEEVE CLOTH - The cloth of a high quality factory sleeve is usually silicone impregnated to slide over the sail with minimal friction.
 Panache's sleeve looks like Sunbrella and is lined with a slippery coating.
 I acquired it third hand.

 • ZIPPER - The sleeve has a full length heavy duty YK zipper equipped with a light 3' long line attached to the zipper pull.
-The end of the line gets temporarily looped over a tack horn on the deck so it automatically closes the zipper when the sleeve is hoisted out of the storage bag.
+The end of the line is temporarily looped over a tack horn on the deck so it automatically closes the zipper when the sleeve is hoisted out of the storage bag.
 The top of the sleeve has a flap that goes over the zipper to protect the sail cloth during the hoist and during storage against the furled sail.
 It keeps the zipper closed against the pull of the diagonal lacing lines.

 • BLOCKS - The Royal Marine's blocks are glued and sewn to the sleeve, one meter apart for the 9 meter length of the sleeve.

-• DIAGONAL LACING LINES - The two Dyneema lines zig zag down the front of the sleeve through Royal Marine's proprietary blocks that afford minimal friction.
+• DIAGONAL LACING LINES - The two Dyneema lines zig zag down the front of the sleeve through Royal Marine proprietary blocks that afford minimal friction.
 When tightened, the 1/8" Dyneema lines grip the sleeve tight around the jib to prevent flapping.
 The free end of the lines go through a ring at the bottom and are tied there, then secured with a Velcro strap around the sleeve to prevent the knot working loose.
-The diagonal lines must be Dyneema for no stretch and to release easily to pull the sleeve down.
-This part works so well that once I release the lines, the sleeve almost falls down into the storage bag, there is that little friction.
+The diagonal lines must be Dyneema for no stretch and to release easily when pulling the sleeve down.
+This part works so well that once I release the lines, the sleeve almost falls into the storage bag, there is that little friction.
 This is the advantage of a good sleeve over a poor one.

-Panache's Jib Sleeve e/w Diagonal Lacing Lines.
+Panache Jib Sleeve e/w Diagonal Lacing Lines.

 The spinnaker halyard is used to hoist the jib sleeve.
-The free end is secured to a cleat conveniently mounted on the front of the mast at a height where it doesn't snag the genoa sheets during a tack.
+The free end is secured to a cleat mounted on the front of the mast at a height where it doesn't snag the genoa sheets during a tack.

 2018 - To date, this sleeve continues to outperform all other designs on the lake, staying snug and quiet gripping the jib during the storms.
 This surprises me, since a couple of storms were particularly vicious.
 All other sleeves suffered some damage with one jib shredded to pieces after the total failure of its loose sleeve.
 Now I've got people wanting to copy it.
 TOP